 Each time series point has an associated time and value.

-that will be aggregated.
-If no metric is specified, the value for the point is
+If no metric is specified, the

 The process of predicting future values for a given time series.
+The forecasting uses the beginning part of the time series as training data to build a model.

 The holdout is the last portion of the time series (exact length decided internally) that is used to evaluate how well our forecasting model performs.
 If we have higher forecast errors during the holdout period, we will reduce the confidence of our forecast by widening the forecast bounds.